-On behalf of Free Speech For People, I write in strong support of SF3's provisions banning corporate political spending by foreign-influenced corporations.
-This testimony includes a memorandum explaining the legal and factual framework for this portion of the bill; frequently asked questions; and attached expert analyses by experts in constitutional law, corporate governance, and campaign finance.
+On behalf of Free Speech For People, I write in strong support of S. 430 and H. 722, An Act to limit political spending by foreign-influenced corporations.
+This testimony includes a memorandum explaining the legal and factual framework for the bill; frequently asked questions; and attached expert analysis by experts in constitutional law, corporate governance, and campaign finance.